Generation Z in the United States: General trends

-Growing up in such uncertain times, Generation Z has come to embrace nostalgia, longing for a purportedly simpler time, or things that remind them of their childhood.
-As a result, they adapt, hybridize, and modernize older styles of fashion and music, among other things, in order to connect to the past, but without ever really abandoning modern electronic devices, which enable them to rummage through the idealized past at will.
+Growing up in such uncertain times, Generation Z has come to embrace nostalgia, longing for a purportedly simpler age, or things that remind them of their childhood, or even of eras before they were born.
+As a result, they adapt, hybridize, and modernize cultural artifacts in efforts to connect to the past, but without abandoning modern electronic devices, which enable them to experience the idealized past at will.

 Jean Twenge describes Generation Z as "slow life-history strategists"—meaning they delay taking part in adult activities such as drinking alcohol, having sexual intercourse, or driving, as a consequence of their upbringing.
 Interest in sports has also declined noticeably compared to older generations.

 A 2014 study Generation Z Goes to College found that Generation Z students self-identify as being loyal, compassionate, thoughtful, open-minded, responsible, and determined.
 How they see their Generation Z peers is quite different from their own self-identity.
 They view their peers as competitive, spontaneous, adventuresome, and curious—all characteristics that they do not see readily in themselves.
 Like all other cohorts born after the Second World War, Generation Z is culturally individualistic and values social equality.
 But unlike older living generations of their time, members of Generation Z are much more likely to identify as gay, lesbian, bisexual, transgender, or otherwise non-conforming.

 Museums from across the United States significantly expanded their programs aimed at children, including K-12 students, during the 2000s and 2010s, according to the American Alliance of Museums and the Institute of Museum and Library Services.